Content from Introduction to outbreak analytics

 Note: Due to the diagnosed reporting delay, We conveniently truncated the epidemic curve one week before to fit the model!
 This improves the fitted model to data when quantifying the growth rate during the exponential phase.

-Lastly, in order to account for these epidemiological delays when estimating indicators of severity or transmission, in our analysis we need to input delays as Probability Distributions!
+In order to account for these epidemiological delays when estimating indicators of severity or transmission, in our analysis we need to input delays as Probability Distributions.
+We will learn how to fit and access them in the next episodes.

 Fit a probability distribution to delays